tonydelanuez/tonydelanuez.github.io/_posts/2017-01-15-Why-Develop-Web-Apps-in-the-MEAN-Stack?.md

 The Computing Research Association analyzed the BLS data and prepared the chart seen in Figure 1.
 Computing is growing at a staggering rate compared to other jobs in STEM fields.
 However, software engineers continue to struggle with the early decision of which programming languages and technologies to learn on their entry into computer science.
 There are over three hundred programming languages, each with their own advantages and applications; to become fit for a job utilizing that language, one must dedicate a substantial amount of time committed to learning its syntax and usage then go on to build projects in the language to understand it at a higher level.

-## Who is this Paper Geared Towards?
+## Who is this post geared towards?
 Ideally if you’re reading this, you’re familiar with programming at least to a basic extent.
 You have an interest in web technologies and applications, along with their development and implementation; you may have taken a programming course in college or have reviewed a few tutorials to get your feet wet.
 However, if you’re very new to the programming world some of the terminology may confuse you.
 I try to explain some of the basics of web applications and the web in general, but some topics may be missed by people who haven’t worked with web development in the past.
 If you’re a seasoned veteran in coding/programming/development, the topics should come easy to you and you may benefit from the comparisons of the MEAN stack to other programming languages and frameworks.

-## What Does This Have to Do with the MEAN stack?
+## What does this have to do with the MEAN stack?
 In this article, I discuss the advantages of using the MEAN stack over other popular web development technologies.
 To start, a “stack” is a combination of software products and/or programming languages used to create a web or mobile application.
 In web development, there are many different web stacks available that developers employ to build web pages and applications.
 The MEAN Stack is a combination of four technologies: MongoDB for the database, ExpressJS as a server-side or back-end framework, AngularJS as the front-end framework, and Node.js to link it all together in a powerful JavaScript-based server-side script execution environment.

 The MEAN Stack is used to create fully scalable web applications written entirely in JavaScript (excluding the HTML and CSS).
 Other popular alternatives are Ruby on Rails, Django (Python), Java/Scala, Laravel (PHP), and many others.
 The MEAN stack has grown to extreme popularity in the last few years, boasting a huge developer community with a large variety of full-scale applications already built on the platform.
 Stacks are chosen because the technologies work very well together and are generally most of what a developer needs to build a fully functional application.
 Based on these criteria, I seek a definitive answer as to why MEAN (and its components) has grown so much hype in the last few years compared to its competitors.

-## How Exactly do Web Stacks Work in an Application?
+## How exactly do technology stacks work in an application?
-A web stack commonly has the following:
+A software stack commonly has the following:

 **Databases**- databases manage your data and put it into a format so it can easily be modified.
 Database driven applications commonly use forms to move data to and from databases using the four basic SQL (Structured Query Language) commands: create, read, update, delete.
 Although MongoDB is a NoSQL database (which will be addressed later), it supports these commands.